 He has had performances with Guitarist Reeves Gabrels (David Bowie Tin Machine), bassist Tim Lefebvre (Rudder, Saturday Night Live, trumpeter Chris Botti), saxophonist Donny McCaslin (Dave Douglas), drummer Anton Fig (David Letterman, everyone else from the past 25 years!).

-and George Duke for the movie Soul Men starring Bernie Mac and Samuel Jackson, and co-wrote the score for the Nick Nolte movie Off the Black.
+He also recorded with Stanley Clarke and George Duke for the movie Soul Men starring Bernie Mac and Samuel Jackson, and co-wrote the score for the Nick Nolte movie Off the Black.

 Sean Nowell has been a motivating force in the New York City jazz community for the past 12 years by hosting weekly jazz composers forums in Manhattan and Brooklyn clubs that consistently showcase the freshest and most cutting edge jazz in the city, as well as collaborating and recording with the next generation of jazz, funk, and avant-garde masters.

 His first release, Firewerks, was born from these weekly sessions and has garnered critical acclaim for the band's highly interactive and rhythmically adventuresome approach that got him immediately signed as a Posi-Tone Records Recording Artist.

 Every track on his second release for Posi-Tone Records, The Seeker, is an expression of the fantastic and dangerous experiences collected over the past decade of exploring the less traveled corners of the planet as well as his journey toward self realization and features cellist Dave Eggar (Evanescence, Michael Brecker, saxophonist Chris Potter) and guitarist Nir Felder (Greg Osby).